Simulation-Software-Engineering/Lecture-Material/organization/challenge_intro.md

 * Please also submit a report for each presentation
 * 1-2 pages (2500-5000 chars)
 * Written in markdown
-* Submission via a merge request to (private) IPVS GitLab repo
+* Submission via a merge request to the [GitLab challenge repo](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering/challenge)
 * Add links, instructions, ... should work like a compact summary for everybody in the end
+* Will be visible to everybody in SSE group